rz4/MinoTauro/README.md

 I have taken the current version of [calysto_hy](https://github.com/Calysto/calysto_hy) and made some changes to be able to run it with the latest version of Hy (0.16.0).
-Even though this version run the kernel without major errors, he autocomplete feature is still not working and I will be looking into fixing this in the future.
+Even though this version runs the kernel without major errors, the autocomplete feature is still not working and I will be looking into fixing this in the future.

-You will have to install metakernel which is the base object for Calysto.
+You will also have to install metakernel which is the base object for Calysto.
 To make this kernel available to Jupyter run the following command:

 ```